How to Build Your App - Common Standardized Components

 Advanced Marketplace Feature Components

-In addition to these components, there are several advanced features that are available when you upgrade your subscription.
+In addition to these components, there are several advanced features that are available when you upgrade your subscription to a paid plan.

-The Security Tab: This is an advanced feature that allows you to restrict access to specific users by requiring that they login and even have tags assigned to them in order gain access.
-Whether you’re building an internal communications app or whether you want restrict certain features to certain customers, this is a great tool.
+The Security Tab: This is an advanced feature that allows you to restrict access to specific users by requiring that they login and have tags assigned to them in order to gain access to that feature.
+Whether you’re building an internal communications app or whether you want restrict certain features to certain customers, this is a great tool to use for that purpose!

-The Purchase Tab: This is an advanced feature where you can require that users purchase access to the marketplace feature to unlock it.
+The Purchase Tab: This is an advanced feature where you can set up a required in-app purchase or subscription that users will need to purchase in order to gain access to that feature.

 Now that you know how to build your app, in the next lesson we’ll talk about how to get it published and live on the App Store and Google Play.